nhsconnect/Events-Management/pages/explore/explore_bundle_structure.md

 tags: [fhir,messaging]
 sidebar: overview_sidebar
 permalink: explore_bundle_structure.html
-summary: "The structure of the bundle used for EMS event messages"
+summary: "The structure of the bundle used for NEMS event messages"
 ---

-## The EMS Event Message Bundle Structure ##
+## The NEMS Event Message Bundle Structure ##

-To enable a standardised structure to carry information within the scope of the Events Management Service, the EMS Message Bundle and the EMS Message Header combine to make up the initial event message bundle structure:
+To enable a standardised structure to carry information within the scope of the National Events Management Service, the NEMS Message Bundle and the NEMS Message Header combine to make up the initial event message bundle structure:

 <img src="images/explore/emsbundlestructure.png" style="width:50%;max-width: 50%;">